walterhiggins/WMPJS/README.md

 In a very short time, an imposing black Monolith will appear.
 Now let's take a closer look at the *monolith.js* source code...

 #### Modules needed for Blueprints
 The first two lines of the *monolith.js* module load both the *Drone* and *blocks* modules.
 You may be wondering why I required `'../drone'` and not simply `'drone'`.
 The `../` part means look for the drone module in the folder above this one (also known as the *parent folder*).
 Remember - the *monolith.js* module is saved in the *scriptcraft/plugins/drone/contrib* folder.
 The Drone module is located in the *scriptcraft/plugins/drone* folder so `require('../drone')` effectively says 'load the drone.js module from the parent folder scriptcraft/plugins/drone'.
-The `../` part of the string means this is what programmers call a *relative path*.
-A *relative path* is how you say that one folder is *related* to another.
+The `../` part of the string means this is a *relative path*.
+A *relative path* is a file path relative to where the module is located.
 In this instance we're saying we want to load a module from the parent folder.

 The other thing to note about the first require statement is the trailing `.Drone` just after the call to *require()*.
 Every call to *require()* returns a module object with zero or more properties and methods.
 If we're only interested in 1 of the returned object's properties or methods then we can just grab that one property using the dot-notation (adding a `.` and getting the property or method by name).
 The statement:

     var Drone = require('../drone').Drone;

-... is how all blueprints usually begin and access the Drone API so if you're creating a blueprint of your own you'll want to do this too.
+... is how all blueprints usually begin and access the Drone API, so if you're creating a blueprint of your own you'll want to do this too.

 The second *require()* call loads the *blocks* module which provides useful names for all of the possible materials used for building - without the blocks module you would need to memorize all of the data values for the building materials in minecraft.
 There *are* online resources on the Minecraft wiki but it's nice to be able to use memorable names in your code.

 The next section of the code is the monolith() *method*.
 I call it a *method* because this function is not going to be a standalone function, instead it will be attached to a Drone.
 A *method* is just a function that belongs to an object.
 How does a method *know* what it belongs to?
 In Javascript there is a special keyword *this* which refers to the object a function belongs to.
-I've mentioned objects previously and we'll explore them in more detail in chapter undefined.
-For now, all you need to remember is that when you create a new function for building stuff in minecraft, your function will in fact be a *method* and as such has privileged access to the Drone object.
+I've mentioned objects previously and we'll explore them in more detail in chapter 14.
+For now, all you need to remember is that when you create a new function for building stuff in minecraft, your function will in fact be a *method* and has privileged access to the Drone object.

+    this.box( blocks.wool.black, 4, 9, 1);

 Inside the body of the *monolith()* method we see the *this* keyword.
 Inside of a Drone method, the *this* keyword always refers to a Drone object.
 In order to build a monolith we need to be able to manipulate and control an existing Drone object just as we've already done in the command-prompt examples earlier.
 The difference is, within a method we must use the *this* keyword at the start of each Drone function call.
 It's very important that inside the method we don't simply use `box()` but instead use `this.box()`.
 A call to the global `box()` function will actually return a brand new Drone object.
 When inside of a Drone method you work under the assumption that a Drone object is already present and you access it using the *this* keyword.
 When you use any of the Drone methods at the in-game prompt you are controlling the Drone from outside whereas when you use the Drone inside your method, you are effectively in the cockpit piloting the Drone from within.
 That's why you need to use the *this* keyword.

+    Drone.extend( monolith );

 Having declared the *monolith()* function we turn it into a Drone method using the *Drone.extend()* function which takes a function and turns it into a method effectively attaching that function to itself so it can form part of a chain of calls.
 The Drone is extensible - it is capable of taking on new blueprints and building using those blueprints.
 When you add a new function to the Drone using the *extend()* method it is as if the function were an integral part of the Drone.
 As if by magic, the function becomes global and chainable and can be chained with any other Drone methods: